-- Advising with respect to the development of multiple sports and entertainment venues in Inglewood, CA, including the multibillion-dollar SoFi stadium sports and entertainment complex (home to the L.A.
-Rams and Chargers NFL teams), Steve Ballmer’s recent acquisition of the Forum, and development of a new arena for the NBA’s L.A.
+- Advising with respect to the development of multiple sports and entertainment venues, including the New York Islanders’ new arena in Belmont, New York, and, in Inglewood, California, the multibillion-dollar SoFi stadium sports and entertainment complex, Steve Ballmer’s recent acquisition of the Forum, and development of a new arena for the NBA’s L.A.
 Clippers.

 - Won a historic marriage equality victory before the U.S. Supreme Court, whose Hollingsworth v.
 Perry decision left intact the district court’s broad injunction against the enforcement of California’s Proposition 8.

 - Litigation Department of the Year, 2020—The American Lawyer